santisemhan/Serverless-Framework-Basics/README.md

 ## Create a DynamoDB table

-To create a Dynamo table in serverless we must put in our *serverless.yml* resources section this:
+To create a DynamoDB table in serverless we must put in our *serverless.yml* resources section this:

 ```bash
 resources: